 Proximus intends to extend the trial network model to the national level after the successful implementation of the pilot project.
 The operator said that the current project is the start of what eventually will become a nationwide FTTH infrastructure.

-Proximus has approximately 21,000 kilometers of optical fiber networks that runs to 25,000 street cabinets and covers over 90 percent of the population with FTTC (fibre-to-the-curb).
+Proximus has approximately 21,000 kilometers of optical fiber networks that run to 25,000 street cabinets and covers over 90 percent of the population with FTTC (fiber-to-the-curb).
 Proximus has started deployment of optical fiber to 80 percent of the country’s industrial zones since 2015.
 The operator now also wants to deploy fiber services to the home (FTTH) by replacing the copper cables between the street cabinet and homes.